• Home

 Secret #4: Raise the Work Piece to Increase Capacity

-If your workpiece is just a bit wider than your saw’s capacity, you can effectively increase the cutting capacity of the saw by raising the workpiece.
-For example, on a 10″ machine you can increase cutting-width capacity by about ½” by placing the workpiece on ¾” plywood.
+If your workpiece is just a bit wider than your saw’s capacity, you can effectively increase the saw’s cutting capacity by raising the workpiece.
+For example, on a 10″ machine, you can increase cutting-width capacity by about ½” by placing the workpiece on ¾” plywood.
 Be sure to use hold-downs to keep the boards in place.

-To saw multiple pieces to the same length, simply clamp a scrap piece to your fence.
+Simply clamp a scrap piece to your fence to see multiple pieces to the same length.
 Place one end of your workpiece against the block, make the cut, and repeat.

 View more Tool Tips on the Acme Tools blog!